danpark487/danpark487.github.io/_posts/2017-02-24-react-modals.md

 > <img src="http://i.imgur.com/5DladXJ.png" width="100%" height="70%">

 There a few important things to note here:
 * First, we are importing in the <strong>default Modal component</strong> we created in Step 1 of this blog.
-Just like any other React component, it can be reused anywhere!
-We will be rendering the Modal component and within it, the specific content of the modal - here, the login form!
 * Second, we have an <strong>onClose</strong> method defined here.
 Remember earlier I said this has to be passed in as a prop to the default Modal component for it to trigger the different methods to exit out of the modal (e.g., <strong>onOverlayClick</strong>).
-It is inside this onClose method that we will pass in our <strong>hideModal</strong> action-creator to set the store's modalType to `null` (which triggers the ModalContainer to render out no presentational component -- `if (!props.modalType) return null`).
+It is inside this onClose method that we will pass in our <strong>hideModal</strong> action-creator to set the store's modalType to `null`.

 <strong>2.
 Login Button!</strong>